medizininformatik-initiative/fts-next/docs/usage/installation.md

 :::

-If the verification passes, the output should contain confirmation that the artifact is valid and matches the signed provenance:
+If the verification passes the output should contain confirmation that the artifact is valid and matches the signed provenance:

 ```